TechnionTDK/jbs-json23plet/README.md

 The command runs a specific [generator](README.md#generators) on a specific input directory (or a specific single file) recursively.

-      ./json23plet.sh -generate generatorName dataInputRootDir
+      ./json23plet.sh -generate generatorName dataInputRootDir or

-      (./json23plet.sh -generate generatorName inputFile.json)
+      ./json23plet.sh -generate generatorName inputFile.json
 If you are using the [basic](README.md#the-basic-generator) generator, specify `basic` as the generator name.

       ./json23plet.sh -generate basic dataInputRootDir

-This command can be used without specifying the input directory.
+This command can also be used without specifying the input directory.

       ./json23plet.sh -generate generatorName
-This command runs `generatorName` on the default input directory that was [configured](README.md#configure-the-default-input-directory).
+In this case it runs `generatorName` on the default input directory that was [configured](README.md#configure-the-default-input-directory).

 ### Run multiple generators
 Json23plet enables you to configure a scheme of running multiple different generators on diffrent directories (or files). <br/>